OsmondJiang/docfx/docs/designs/reference_link.md

 # Reference Link
-Docfx makes it easy to link documents together.
+DocFX makes it easy to link documents together.

 As we know, markdown provides a [syntax](https://daringfireball.net/projects/markdown/syntax#link) to create hyperlinks.
 For example, the following syntax: